WANT TO BOOST YOUR family’s financial aid eligibility? Consider these four strategies:

 - Stash college savings in the parents’ names or in Coverdell and 529 plans.
 Don’t use UGMA or UTMA accounts, which are considered the child’s asset and assessed more heavily for financial aid purposes.
 If you have money in your child’s name, consider spending it before applying for financial aid by using it to pay for items, such as summer camp, that are not considered part of the usual parental obligation.
 You could also liquidate the UGMA or UTMA account and use the proceeds to fund a 529 plan, though this may trigger a big capital gain, part of which could be taxed at the parents’ rate because of the kiddie tax.

 - Hold down your income during the years used to assess aid eligibility.
 Avoid realizing capital gains in your taxable accounts or, if you do, try to take offsetting capital losses.
 Also avoid tapping retirement accounts to pay college expenses.
 See if your employer will postpone paying your year-end bonus.
 These various steps are especially important in the base year for assessing financial aid eligibility.
 Historically, that has been the calendar year that covers the second half of a student’s junior year in high school and the initial months of his or her senior year.
 But under new rules, the year analyzed has been bumped back by 12 months.
-For instance, for students attending college in 2021–22, the federal formula will look not at the 2020 tax year, but at 2019 instead.
+For instance, for students attending college in 2022–23, the federal formula will look not at the 2021 tax year, but at 2020 instead.
 Aid applications can now be filed as early as October for the following academic year.

 - Max out savings in retirement accounts.
 Under the new federal aid formula introduced for the 2024-25 academic year, tax-deductible contributions now reduce income for aid purposes, but it will help when it comes to assessing your assets.
 Money in retirement accounts is typically ignored in the aid formulas, while taxable account savings will reduce aid eligibility, so you might focus on fully funding 401(k) plans and IRAs in the years running up to college.

 Next: Help From Family